mnebuerquo/profile/sherman-adelson-resume.md

 * Performed triage on compromised website and composed plan for recovery.
 * Developed architecture for ecommerce dashboard product.
+* Worked with multiple remote teams, vendors, and offshore developers.

 ###Zipscene, LLC
 ####Team Lead - February 2015 to July 2015